-I throw my lot in with the lower-estimate camp, based on my experience working in the unconsolidated sediments of the greater Columbia Basin for more than 20 years.
+I throw my lot in with the lower-estimate camp, based on my review of the historical record and 20+ years of experience working in the unconsolidated sediments of the greater Columbia Basin.

-The evidence of liquefaction in Neogene, Pleistocene, and Holocene sediments from Hunters, WA to The Dalles, OR and from Lewiston, ID to White Swan, WA is almost non-existent.
-In fact, the region's most obvious liquefaction features (t-shaped sand blows) are located way up in Priest River, ID in clay-rich proglacial lake sediments.
+The evidence of liquefaction in Pliocene, Pleistocene, and Holocene sediments from Kettle Falls, WA to The Dalles, OR and from Lewiston, ID to White Swan, WA is almost non-existent.
+In fact, the region's most obvious liquefaction features (meter-scale t-shaped sand blows) are located way up in Priest River, ID in clay-rich proglacial lake sediments obviously involved in landsliding.

-The U.S. Geological Survey is currently assessing liquefaction evidence in the Yakima Fold Belt by examining and dating deformed strata exposed in the walls of shallow trenches they have excavated across scarps found in lidar images.
-Its not yet clear what all they have found, but early press reports suggest liquefaction features are present in southern Pasco Basin and perhaps elsewhere.
-No liquefaction was documented in trenches in the western Boylston Mountains (Barnett et al., 2013) or at Wenas Creek (Sherrod et al., 2013).
-Whether the evidence attests to "strong shaking" (above 7.0 M) is not clear at this point.
+The Seattle Office of the U.S. Geological Survey is currently assessing liquefaction evidence in the Yakima Fold Belt by examining and dating deformed strata exposed in the walls of shallow trenches they excavate across scarps found in lidar images.
+Its not yet clear what all they have found, but early reports suggest liquefaction features are present in southern Pasco Basin and perhaps elsewhere.
+The group documented no liquefaction in trenches in the western Boylston Mountains (Barnett et al., 2013) or at Wenas Creek (Sherrod et al., 2013).
+The jury is out on whether YFB structures are capable of "strong shaking" (>7.0 M).

 New avenues for exploration.
-Faults in the Yakima Fold Belt have been growing over the past 10+ million years - presumably generating large earthquakes all the while.
+Faults in the Yakima Fold Belt have been growing over the past 10+ million years, presumably generating large earthquakes all the while.
 So why have geologists not found widespread, unambiguous evidence of soft sediment deformation ("seismites") in the a.)
 Ringold, Ellensburg, Thorp Formations, b.) borehole logs and physical cores stored at Hanford, c.)
-Ocean Drilling Program cores collected offshore of the Columbia River mouth, d.) fine grained non-flood deposits in the Channeled scabland, e.) fine grained Pliocene and Pleistocene deposits just beyond the floodway margins (i.e., Kittitas and Naches-Tieton Valleys), f.) cores from Cascade Range alpine lakes and other lakes in Eastern Washington, g.)
+Ocean Drilling Program cores collected offshore of the Columbia River mouth, d.) fine grained non-flood deposits in the Channeled Scabland, e.) fine grained Pliocene and Pleistocene deposits just beyond the floodway margins (i.e., Kittitas and Naches-Tieton Valleys), f.) cores from Cascade Range alpine lakes and other lakes in Eastern Washington, g.)
 Okanogan/Okanagan Valley glaciolacustrine sediments, h.)
 Glacial Lake Missoula beds, and i.) thick bodies of Holocene alluvium in Eastern Washington.
-Lindsey's detailed stratigraphic sections make almost no mention of disturbed beds, nor do Newcomb's (Newcomb, 1972).
-Are a few trench logs through surface faults enough (i.e., West and Shaffer/GEI, 1988 work)?
+Disturbed beds in Lindsey's detailed stratigraphic sections at White Bluffs are not extraordinary (mostly confined to flooding surfaces).
+Newcomb's hardly mention any deformation (Newcomb, 1972).
+Are a few trench logs through surface faults enough or does inconclusive trench logs create controversy (i.e., West and Shaffer/GEI, 1988 work)?